Become an Educator

 To get started:

-1) Fill out our four-page volunteer application, and send/bring it to our office, Attn: Capt.
-Sharon
+1) Fill out our four-page volunteer application, and send/bring it to our office, Attn: Ann Godley

 3) Our Youth Protection Policy requires a background check for all volunteers and staff.
-This too is at your expense ($17.07) and must be completed before you start volunteering.
+This too is at your expense ($18.82) and must be completed before you start volunteering.
 Submit your on-line background check and use the password KalmarNyckel.
 Follow the link when you are at a computer with a printer.
 Be sure to enter your e-mail address in the payment window, and click all the way until it says "submit."
-Then print out the last page and bring or mail it to Capt.
-Sharon for our records.
+Then print out the last page and bring or mail it to Ann Godley in our office for our records.
+(KNF, Attn: Ann Godley, 1124 E 7th St, Wilmington, DE 19801)

-4) Contact Capt.
-Sharon, who coordinates our volunteers, email@example.com.
-She monitors the drug testing program and will confirm your background check, then will put you in contact with our education coordinator who will help schedule your first training session.
+4) Contact Emily Neal, who coordinates our education volunteers, email@example.com.
+She will confirm your background check, then will help schedule your first training session.

 5) Learn more about the Kalmar Nyckel story before your first training by reading our FREE on-line Guidebook.